Ikabot-Collective/ikabot/README.md

 python3 -m ikabot [email] [password]
 ```
 **Take into account that running _ikabot_ with pre-determined input will leave your username and password in the command line history**
-**Take into account that writing your password in plaintext can be very dangerous**